soundpress/RulesOfNYC/docs/c08/index.rst

    (11) in the case of a wholesale, market or other business, continue to employ within any market a person who is required to have but has not received a valid photo identification card in accordance with the provisions of this subchapter, or whose photo identification card has been revoked or suspended;

-   (12) utilize any motor vehicle in connection with a business operating in the market that is not properly registered with the New York State Department of Motor Vehicles and insured in accordance with section 11-09 of this subchapter;
+   (12) utilize any motor vehicle in connection with a business operating in the market that is not properly registered with the New York State Department of Motor Vehicles and insured in accordance with 17 RCNY § 11-09;

    (13) engage in any unfair labor practice under federal or state labor law;